AUSSDA/dataverse-mirror/README.md

 # CESSDA Dataverse API data cloning (Proof of Concept)

 A python script to show, that a Dataverse instance can be cloned via it's API.
-For this, we downloaded a set of datafiles with it's parent datasets, and with their parent dataverses to the local storage.
+For this, we downloaded a set of datafiles with its parent datasets, and with their parent dataverses to the local storage.
 The metadata then gets transformed to the needed file-format for the upload of the dataverses, datasets and data files.
 Developed by [Stefan Kasberger](http://stefankasberger.at) for [AUSSDA - The Austrian Social Science Data Archive](http://aussda.at/).

 **Copyright**